kubernetes/website/content/en/docs/user-journeys/users/application-developer/tryitout.md

 track: "USERS › APPLICATION DEVELOPER › FOUNDATIONAL"
 content_template: templates/user-journey-content
 ---

+This section helps you learn how to view, deploy, expose, scale, and update an application.

+Time: 10 minutes

 {{% capture body %}}
 ## Kubernetes Basics

-Click the Launch Terminal button to open a Kubernetes Cluster environment running on Minikube. <!--- information about minikube on hover-
+Click the **Launch Terminal** button to open a Kubernetes Cluster environment running on Minikube. <!--- information about minikube on hover-
 Minikube is a lightweight Kubernetes implementation that deploys a simple cluster containing only one node.
 --> For the purposes of this tutorial, Minikube is installed and launched on the terminal by default.
 This tutorial helps you learn to deploy, expose, scale and update an application.